 Partition Values or Quartiles These may be defined as values dividing a given set of observations into a number of equal parts.
 When we want to divide the given set of observations into two equal parts, we consider median.
 Similarly, quartiles are values dividing a given set of observations into four equal parts.
 So there are three quartiles - first quartile or lower quartile denoted by Q1, second quartile or median to be denoted by Q2 or Me and third quartile or upper quartile denoted by Q3.
 First quartile is the value for which one fourth of the observations are less than or equal to Q1 and the remaining three - fourths observations are more than or equal to Q1.
-In a similar manner, we may define Q2 and Q3. · Deciles are the values dividing a given set of observation into ten equal parts.
+In a similar manner, we may define Q2 and Q3.
+Deciles and the veloce dividing a given set of cheer which into the second parts.
+Thus, there Deciles Deciles are the values dividing a given set of observation into ten equal parts.
 Thus, there are nine deciles to be denoted by D1, D2, D3,D9.
-D1 is the value for which one-tenth of the Deciles given observations are less than or equal to D1 and the remaining nine-tenth observations are greater than or equal to D1 when the observations are arranged in an ascending order of magnitude.
+D1 is the value for which one-tenth of the given observations are less than or equal to D1 and the remaining nine-tenth observations are greater than or equal to D1 when the observations are arranged in an ascending order of magnitude.
 Percentiles or Centiles that divide a given set of observations into 100 equal parts.
-The points of sub-divisions being P1, P2,
+The points of sub-divisions being P1, P2,P99.
+P1 is the value for which one hundredth of the observations are less than or equal to P1 and the remaining ninety-nine hundredths observations are greater than or equal to P1 once the observations are arranged in an ascending order of magnitude.

-For D{γ} $D{2^{\prime}}$, D{9} respectively and I astly p=1/100, 2/100,....,99/100 for P{γ} $P{2^{\prime}}$ P{3} ...
-P{99} respectively.
+For $D{\mu} D{2^{\mu}} D{9}$ respectively and I astly p=1/100, 2/100,...,99/100 for $P{\mu} P{2^{\mu}} P{3^{\mu}} P{99}$ respectively.